DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 A client MAY use UDP or TCP according to local policy.

-A common strategy is to try UDP first and retry over TCP after failure, timeout, or truncation.
+Clients SHOULD try UDP first and retry over TCP after failure, timeout, or truncation.
+A PQ-capable client uses the rollover-sized padding target defined in Certificate Retrieval Amplification; although this can cause IP fragmentation, fragmented UDP works on most paths.
+A client on a path already known to block fragmented UDP MAY use TCP immediately.

 A resolver MUST serve certificates over both UDP and TCP; the UDP response MAY be truncated, with the TC flag set, to direct the client to TCP.
 Deployed clients begin certificate retrieval over UDP and only retry over TCP after a truncated response.